openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/functions.rst

 Return Types
 ------------

-If the function return type is inferrable from the function body's content, then it can be omitted from the function declaration.
+If the function return type is inferable from the function body's content, then it can be omitted from the function declaration.

 .. code-block:: typescript